 We are a democratic organization governed by our member-owners.
 Representatives are elected to serve the Co-op.
 All owners have equal voting rights (one vote per owner account).

 As an owner, you contribute equity to the Co-op with a one-time $100 investment.
 You also contribute to the Co-op with your purchases and volunteer support.
 You may also vote for the local organizations the Co-op supports through its donations.
 And as an owner, you benefit from Co-op sales, store discounts, and Patronage Dividends.

 We are self-governed by our owners, following the governance policies enacted by the elected Board of Trustees.

 Principle #5: Education, Training and Information

 We provide education and training for our owners, elected representatives, and staff so they can contribute to the betterment of our cooperative and community.
 We inform the general public about the nature and benefits of these Cooperative Principles.

 We support economically, environmentally, and socially healthy and resilient local community through our co-op’s practices, policies, and programs.
 We work in cooperation with local governments, businesses, farmers, and others to improve the overall health of our community.

 Principle #6: Cooperation Among Co-operatives

-We work with the National Co-op Grocery Association and other cooperatives in the region to build our collective strength through education, information sharing, and combined buying power.
+We work with the National Co+op Grocers and other cooperatives in the region to build our collective strength through education, information sharing, and combined buying power.

 Principle #8: Concern for Ecosystems